AnzoDK/RPEngine/README.md

 - [The Engine Itself](#the-engine-itself)

 ## The Engine Itself
-The main class is called `RosenoernEngine` and ins residing in the namespace `rp`.
+The main class is called `RosenoernEngine` and is residing in the namespace `rp`.
 It includes a few public static properties:
 - ##### int FPS
   - FPS is a static int that you can call to get the engines framerate - This is not necessarely the framerate that the engine runs at, but the framerate that it attempts to achieve.
 -  ##### int mouseX